Event Coordinators

 - Good sportsmanship is the key to a good event.
 Players that are not displaying good sportsmanship will be asked to leave the rotation.

 - There will be times when both you and your partner are not available to coordinate your event.
 In these instances, the list of coordinators for all events is provided.
 Your fellow coordinators should be your first option for finding someone to fill in for you.
-Click here to find the email addresses of all coordinators.
+Check CourtReserve for their contact information.

-- Coordinators should be available to check-in players 30 minutes before the event.
+- Coordinators should be available to check-in players at least 30 minutes before the event.

-- Check-in closes 5 minutes prior to the event.
-Players that arrive after the 5 minute close, should expect to be a 'symbol' on the charts or may have lost their place in the rotation.
+- Check-in closes 10 minutes prior to the event.
+Players arriving after the 5-minute close should expect to be a 'symbol' on the charts or may have lost their place in the rotation.

 - Rotations should start with a brief warm-up period.